donkey/Junk-Email-Blocking/README.md

 As an e-mail client software often using in companies is MS Outlook they are widely used in conjuction with MS Exchange.
 Outlook offers the possibility to block unwanted sender, the name is not exactly correct, the so-called junk e-mails are not blocked on the server, but are moved into the Outlook folder Junk E-Mail.
 It would be better if the alleged sender is not able to deliver it, so it will rejected, the sending server (MTA) is now to see what he should doing with.

 ### Workaround
 There is a possibility to intervene when the Exchange Server does not receive e-mails directly from the Internet, but rather oprate via a Smarthost.
-Smarthosts are mostly Linux-based servers that work with the Postfix MTA.
+Smarthosts are mostly Linux-based servers they are running the Postfix MTA.

 The PowerShell script _JunkEmails.ps1_ retrieves the junk e-mail entries from the Outlook junk e-mail list of blocked senders of any users mailbox, and extracts formatted output as Windows ANSI text and into an ACSII text file _extracted-JunkEmails.asc_.
 The Whitelist is created in to _extracted-TrustedEmails.asc_.